Mashamoquet Brook State Park

 Camping

 Mashamoquet Brook State Park has 53 campsites across two separate campgrounds.
 The Mashamoquet Brook Campground is just a short walk to the river and is the smaller of the two, with fewer sites in a more densely wooded area, providing a little more solitude and privacy (but no running water or showers).
-The Wolf Den Campground is nearby the swimming pond and comes with the added creature comforts of running water and showers.
+The Wolf Den Campground comes with the added creature comforts of running water and showers.
 You can’t lose with either option!

 - Park office: (860) 928-6121